Continental Resources drops oil hedges, expects prices to recover

-(Reuters) - North Dakota oil producer Continental Resources Inc (CLR.N) said on Wednesday it will drop all of its oil hedges in order to benefit from what it hopes will be a price rebound.
+Nov 5 (Reuters) - North Dakota oil producer Continental Resources Inc said on Wednesday it will drop all of its oil hedges in order to benefit from what it hopes will be a price rebound.

 “We have elected to monetize nearly all of our outstanding oil hedges, allowing us to fully participate in what we anticipate will be an oil price recovery,” Chief Executive Harold Hamm said in a statement.